zhukovgreen/zhukovgreen/artem_cv.md

 Building a software platform to support new products and the company processes.

+**Team leadership:**
+- leading the team of 4 developers, learning from them
+- specified sprint epics, controlling team progress, reporting to the client
+- determining backend architecture and technological stack

+**Software developer:**
+- building async microservices (Python, aiohttp, Docker, openAPI ...)
+    - with the normal pythonic worker
+    - where worker was a CDLL of .NET assembly and applied different approaches in parallelization
+    - numeric microservices where main worker was a numpy or pytorch model
+    - Automate the openAPI spec definition with the help of swagger, attrs, marshmallow etc.
+- unit, integration and load testing
+    - primary with the pytest
+    - API mocking
+    - integration testing for microservices based application
+- documentation and code review
+- setting up CI pipelines for linting, testing and building images

 **DevOps:**
 - Setting up automatic deployment system with a help of Gitlab runners, docker-compose, shell scripting and Gitlab CI.